Tyrn/wei/the-insider-en.typ

-     "A  bit  later, Arfarra said to a man, named Van  Leyven, that  used to invest a lot of money in Weia,  "we are selling state constructions now, why don't you buy Assalah?" - "I won't do that," Van Leyven said, "it's the most disgusting of all Shavash's feeding troughs." - "Weian  economics improved a lot  this  year,"  Arfarra  said,  "but  you used  this year to  freeze  the constructions, sell them to the state  or get  rid  of the stocks via  dummy fronts.
-Why?" - Van Leyven thought for a bit and said.
+     "A  bit  later, Arfarra said to a man, named Van  Leyven, that  used to invest a lot of money in Weia,  "we are selling state constructions now, why don't you buy Assalah?"---"I won't do that," Van Leyven said, "it's the most disgusting of all Shavash's feeding troughs."---"Weian  economics improved a lot  this  year,"  Arfarra  said,  "but  you used  this year to  freeze  the constructions, sell them to the state  or get  rid  of the stocks via  dummy fronts.
+Why?"---Van Leyven thought for a bit and said.
 "I invested a lot of money in Weia and incurred big losses.
 I staked it all and I  lost.
 You  let the time slip by.
 The people lost their trust to the officials, the Earthmen and the sovereign.
-You  are old and sick, what will  happen when you die?" - "I've been dying for six years," Arfarra got angry, "will you buy Assalah or not?" - "No." They parted then.
+You  are old and sick, what will  happen when you die?"---"I've been dying for six years," Arfarra got angry, "will you buy Assalah or not?"---"No." They parted then.
 Arfarra died the next day.

      Bemish was now listening and holding his breath.